-‘The Young Turks’ Cenk Uygur Rips Into Complicit Media For Helping Spread Donald Trump ‘Propaganda’ [Video]
+‘The Young Turks’ Cenk Uygur Rips Into Complicit Media For Helping Spread Donald Trump ‘Propaganda’ [Opinion]

 Uygur particularly singled out MSNBC’s Peter Alexander for hailing Trump as a “genius marketer,” arguing that such a naive assumption was bound to confuse people.

 “Well he wouldn’t be so great at ‘marketing; if you didn’t all turn your billion dollar media enterprises into his stenographers.
 If you didn’t help him by printing it as headlines and then when caught with your hand in the cookie jar, call him a, ‘genius marketer.’
 It is a double win for him, thanks to you guys not doing your job.”

 Watch the entire video below where The Young Turks Cenk Uygur takes down Donald Trump and the American media for spreading false information about the creation of new jobs.